 Applying poor money management techniques to your personal accounts is one thing, but doing the same to your small business funds could be disastrous.
-And while we can't help you to be sensible – that's on you – we have selected ten tools which can make a difference to the way you think and act with your capital.
+And while we can't help you to be sensible – that's on you – we have selected ten personal finance software solutions that can make a difference to the way you think and act with your capital.

-If you're looking to keep your business books with a bit more detail, check out our guide to the best accounts and invoicing software of 2016.
+If you're looking to keep your business books with a bit more detail, check out our guide to the best accounts and invoicing software.